kubewarden/docs/docs/writing-policies/rust/05-mutation-policy.md

 test result: ok.
 5 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s
 ```

-As you can see the creation of a mutation policy is pretty straightforward.
+As you can see, the creation of a mutation policy is straightforward.